 Enjoy the Big Burn Walk and waterfalls

-The Big Burn walk is something of a hidden gem.
+The Big Burn Walk is something of a hidden gem.
 Located to the north of the town as you leave Golspie, you’ll find a car park signposted on the left just before exiting Golspie.
 The start of the walk is clearly indicated at the car park.
 You can then embark on this magical woodland walk (takes about 1 hour).
 Follow the path along a burbling stream, meander over over and under bridges and enjoy the stunning waterfall that tumbles down a rocky drop at the end of the trail.
+It’s a wonderful walk to do with children, they’ll feel as though they’ve stumbled onto the set of a fairytale.

 Walk on Golspie Beaches